impossibledreams/wc-external-variations/readme.txt

 This plugin provides two shortcodes that you can use within your site:
 1. [wcev_external_sku] - can be used within the variation description to insert the External SKU Field.
-2. [wcev_product_attr] - allows you to display an product attribute, used the "name" attribute to find the right attribute.
+2. [wcev_product_attr] - allows you to display an product attribute, use the "name" attribute to find the right attribute.
+3. [wcev_var_field] - allows you to display a custom field for a variation, use the "id" attribute to point to the right field/
+4. [wcev_var_postdate] - displays the formatted post date and time for a variation.

 = External SKU field =